fracturedprism/Old-Bounty-Hunting-Missions/README.md

 This plugin adds mission definitions that take priority over the one bundled with the game.
 I copied these from the game files from a continuous build around 09/2022.

+As this plugin uses the disable mission syntax, v0.9.15 or greater of Endless Sky is required.

 ## Credits

 I thank the original authors and developers of Endless Sky for their work on these missions.